ng-Classic/ng-classic/aio/content/guide/signals.md

-# Angular Signals
+# Angular ClassicSignals

-**Angular Signals** is a system that granularly tracks how and where your state is used throughout an application, allowing the framework to optimize rendering updates.
+**Angular ClassicSignals** is a system that granularly tracks how and where your state is used throughout an application, allowing the framework to optimize rendering updates.

 <div class="alert is-important">

-Angular signals are available for [developer preview](/guide/releases#developer-preview).
+Angular Classicsignals are available for [developer preview](/guide/releases#developer-preview).
 They're ready for you to try, but may change before they are stable.

 </div>